lucee/lucee-docs/docs/04.guides/07.about-lucee/05.why-lucee-server-great/page.md

 id: why-lucee-server-great
 ---

 We all think Lucee Server's great... and hopefully you will too.
 Don't just take our word for it though.
-Join our community of Lucee Server developers and administrators to learn more at any time - see the section [[how-to-get-help]] to find out more.
+Join our community of Lucee Server developers and administrators to learn more at any time - see the section [[about-lucee-how-to-get-help]] to find out more.

 ### Free and open-source ###